Roll Out and Deploy Updates

 The automated patch management process goes as follows:

-- The stable updates typically become available in Action1 within two days after release.
+- The stable updates for Windows and Mac systems typically become available in the Action1 cloud within two days after release.
+Linux updates are retrieved from the corresponding online repositories.

 - If your workflow requires patch review and manual approval before distribution, the authorized administrator reviews and approves patches on the Update Approval page.